Skip to content

 Overview

 The Cosine CLI (command cos) is a powerful terminal interface that brings Cosine’s AI capabilities directly to your local development environment.
-With the CLI, you can have intelligent conversations about your code, automate tasks, and leverage external tools through the Model Context Protocol (MCP).
+With the CLI, you can have intelligent conversations about your code, automate tasks, and leverage external tools.

-• Repository Analysis: Automatically analyze your repo structure and get AI-generated context files
+• Repository analysis — Automatically analyse your repo structure and get AI-generated context files

 • Quickstart — Install the CLI, sign in, and run your first task